Flags of New York City: Manhattan

 The Borough of Manhattan's unofficial flag is very similar to the New York City flag.
 The only difference from the city flag is the use of the seal of the borough in place of the city seal.
 The seal is similar to the city's but circular in shape.
-It has two stars below and is encircled by the inscription "Borough of Manhatten November 1, 1683".
-The date at the bottom is the date on which the Province of New York was divided into twelve counties by New York Governor Thomas Dongan, and it was created the New York County (Manhattan) with the same border in use today.
-Previously the borough used the same flag but with the encircling inscription "The President of the Borough of Manhattan NYC" to represent the institution in official occasions.
-Another flag is unofficially used by the borough at inaugural events, it consists of the same layout, with the two stars removed from the seal, the arms of New York City colored in blue, and the inscription "Borough of Manhatten" above the arms.
+It has two stars below and is encircled by the inscription "Borough of Manhattan November 1, 1683".
+The date at the bottom is the date on which the Province of New York was divided into twelve counties by New York Governor Thomas Dongan, and New York County (Manhattan) was created, with the same border in use today.

+The borough has used variations on its official flag; featuring changes to the seal.
+One includes the encircling inscription "The President of the Borough of Manhattan NYC" to represent the institution in official occasions when the Borough President is present.
+Another flag has been used by the borough, it consists of the same layout, with a simplified seal without the two stars removed from the seal, and with the date removed from the inscription.

 Queens

 The flag of Queens contains three horizontal bands, with the top and bottom being sky blue, and the middle white.
 These colors represent the arms of the first Dutch Governor Willem Kieft.
 At its center is a design consisting of a ring of wampum, a tulip, and a rose.
-At the top-left of the flag is a crown, the words 'Qveens Borovgh' emblazoned in gold, and 1898, the year the five boroughs were consolidated.
+At the top-left of the flag is a crown, the words 'Queens Borough' stylized as 'Qveens Borovgh' emblazoned in gold, and 1898, the year the five boroughs were consolidated.

 The symbols on the flag's design represent the borough's collective heritage with the wampum paying homage to the Lenape natives who formerly called the land 'Seawanhaka' (a word meaning "island of sea shells") in reference to it as a place where they would collect clams and whelks used to make these beads.
 The tulip shown on the flag represents the Dutch, who were early settlers of the area.
 The red and white rose is a Tudor rose, a traditional symbol of England and the English monarchy.
 The queen's crown signifies the namesake of the borough, which was named in honor of Catherine of Braganza, Queen Consort of England in 1683, when New York's original twelve counties (of which Queens was one) were established.

 The Queens flag was adopted on June 3, 1913, and first displayed four days later at a celebration marking the beginning of construction on the borough's dual rapid transit system.